This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 A highlight for us was the section from Torrey near Capitol Reef to Escalante.

-You’ll probably drive at least some of Hwy 12 during your Utah national parks road trip, and you won’t forget it.
+You’ll probably drive at least some of Hwy 12 during your Utah National Park road trip, and you won’t forget it.

 What a wonderful surprise Lower Creek Calf Falls was.
 Can you believe this beautiful waterfall gushing down over the cliff in a tranquil, tropical feeling place?

-This is a 6-mile heavily trafficked out and back trail located 19 miles from the town of Escalante, Utah, and reminded us so much of hiking in the Kimberley region of Western Australia.
+This is a 6-mile heavily trafficked out and back trail is one of the most popular trails for hikers.
+It’s located 19 miles from the town of Escalante, Utah, and reminded us so much of hiking in the Kimberley region of Western Australia.